Reflection calculus and conservativity spectra: Introduction

 A system, called \emph{Reflection Calculus} and denoted $\Rc$, was introduced in \cite{Bek12a} and, in a slightly different format, in \cite{Das12}.
 From the point of view of modal logic, $\Rc$ can be seen as a fragment of Japaridze's polymodal provability logic $\Glp$ \cite{Dzh86,Boo93} consisting of the implications of the form $A\to B$, where $A$ and $B$ are formulas built-up from $\top$ and propositional variables using just $\land$ and the diamond modalities.
 We call such formulas $A$ and $B$ \emph{strictly positive}.

-Strictly positive modal logics independently and earlier appeared in the work on description logic, see \cite{KKTWZ} for some results and further references.
-In particular, the strictly positive language corresponds to the OWL2EL profile of the OWL web ontology language.
+Strictly positive modal logics, earlier and in a different guise, appeared in the work on description logic.
+They serve as a good compromise between the concerns of efficiency and sufficient expressivity in the knowledge base query answering.
+In particular, the strictly positive language corresponds to the OWL2EL profile of the OWL web ontology language, and is used in large ontology bases such as SNOMED CT.
+The papers \cite{KKTWZ,KKTWZ-arx} undertake a general study of strictly positive logics and provide more references, especially in the description logic and in the universal algebraic traditions.

-Reflection calculus $\Rc$ is much simpler than its modal companion $\Glp$ yet expressive enough to regain its main proof-theoretic applications.
+Our concerns in the development of strictly positive provability logic are, in a sense, similar.
+Reflection calculus $\Rc$ is much simpler than its modal companion $\Glp$ yet expressive enough for its main proof-theoretic applications.
 It has been outlined in \cite{Bek12a} that $\Rc$ allows to define a natural system of ordinal notations up to $\ge_0$ and serves as a convenient basis for a proof-theoretic analysis of Peano Arithmetic in the style of \cite{Bek04,Bek05en}.
 This includes a consistency proof for Peano arithmetic based on transfinite induction up to $\ge_0$, a characterization of its $\Pi_n^0$-consequences in terms of iterated reflection principles, a slowly terminating term rewriting system~\cite{BekOn15} and a combinatorial independence result~\cite{Bek06}.

-An axiomatization of $\Rc$ (as an equational calculus) has been found by Evgeny Dashkov in his paper~\cite{Das12} which initiated the study of strictly positive fragments of provability logics.
+An axiomatization of $\Rc$ (as an equational calculus) has been found by Evgeny Dashkov in his paper~\cite{Das12} which initiated the study of strictly positive provability logics.
 Dashkov proved two important further facts about $\Rc$ which sharply contrast with the corresponding properties of $\Glp$.
 Firstly, $\Rc$ is complete with respect to a natural class of finite Kripke frames.
 Secondly, $\Rc$ is decidable in polynomial time, whereas most of the standard modal logics are \textsc{PSpace}-complete and the same holds for the variable-free fragment of GLP \cite{Pakh14}.